lexedata/lexedata/docs/tour.rst

 Clean the data
 ==============

-The cognate table needs to represent whether some or all of a form is judged to be cognate, and for that it needs the segments to be present.
-So before we continue, we use git to undo the creation of the cognate table. ::
+The cognate table needs to represent whether a part or all of a form is judged to be cognate, and for that it needs the segments to be present.
+So, before we continue, we use git to undo the creation of the cognate table. ::

     $ git checkout .
     Updated 2 paths from the index

-Adding segments at this stage is dangerous: Some of our forms still contain comments etc., and as first step we should move those out of the actual `form <https://cldf.clld.org/v1.0/terms.rdf#form>`_ column. ::
+Adding segments at this stage is dangerous: Some of our forms still contain comments etc., and as a first step we should move those out of the actual `form <https://cldf.clld.org/v1.0/terms.rdf#form>`_ column. ::

     $ python -m lexedata.edit.clean_forms